Original A/N: So, here it goes! This is my first fanfic, hope you like it!

 "Emma, what is it?" she asked, looking a little worried.

-She nodded, knowing and understanding.
-Suddenly she glanced around, as though she had heard someone walk by.
+She nodded, understanding.
+Suddenly she glanced around, as though she had heard someone.

 I could feel my eyes slipping shut as she looked back at me.
 I felt as if my body had seized up, I couldn't move anymore.